rjspencer/docs/theming.md

 TransactionAmount
 :	the amount of money spent in this transaction in USD (doesn't include shipping)

-TransactionShippingAmount
-:   the amount of money spent on shipping for this transaction

 TransactionTrackingNumber
 :	the tracking number for the item if it has been shipped